 Additionally, masturbation may help with managing the mental health side-effects of chronic pain.
 Chronic pain can cause depression because when you suffer from chronic pain, you are in a constant state of stress and discomfort.
 Up to 85 percent of people living with chronic pain also suffer from depression.
 Though research has not shown whether masturbation can actually cure or significantly reduce depression, we do know that orgasms release dopamine and oxytocin that help you to feel euphoric and good.
 This too could offer at least some temporary relief from the heaviness of depressive moods.

 So how can you begin incorporating these concepts into your own sex life?
 A great place to start is with your own hands or with a sex toy that can adapt to your sensory needs in the moment.

 If you experience chronic pain, particularly in the lower back and pelvis, certain types of sexual stimulation may be painful.
 You might have days when vaginal penetration feels good and can help to stimulate and reduce tension in internal pelvic muscles.
 However, there may be days when penetration is too intense and you prefer to concentrate sexual stimulation on the clitoris.

-You can try a dynamic toy like the Le Wand Complete Set which comes with attachments for both internal and external stimulation.
+You can try a dynamic toy like the Complete Le Wand Pleasure Set which comes with attachments for both internal and external stimulation.
 It also includes different texture covers to suit your sensory needs in the moment.

 Additionally, Le Wand doubles up as a body massager with its pleasantly vibrating, round head.
 You can target trouble areas like the back and shoulders to release muscle tension before or after sex.